zainmehdi/UR-Simulation-in-Unity-Hardware-in-the-loop-Animation-of-Real-Robot/README.md

 - If everything goes well you should be able to ping back and forth between guest and the host.

   ![capture](ping.PNG)

+ ### UR Script
+ Here is a simple UR script that will get joint angles and publish it to our server.
+Make sure to adjust IP addresses and ports accordingly.

+ '''
+  Program
+   BeforeStart
+     Script: JointFunction.script
+   Robot Program
+     MoveJ
+       Waypoint_1
+       Waypoint_2
+   Thread_1
+     Loop sockon≟ True
+       getjointAngles()
+       Wait: 0.05
+     If sockon≟ False
+       socket_close("sock1")
+       sockon=socket_open("192.168.102.1",5000)
+       Wait: 0.01
+ '''